ervinpepic/GlobeAbc/wp-content/plugins/woocommerce-payments/readme.txt

 * Add - When setting WooCommerce Payments up, inform if merchant business country is not supported.
 * Update - Bump minimum supported version of WooCommerce from 4.8 to 5.2.
 * Add - Introduce advance filters on deposits page.
-* Update: Prefill OAuth flow with WC store country
+* Update - Prefill OAuth flow with WC store country.

 = 2.5.0 - 2021-06-02 =
 * Fix - Fix hover dialog for close button on modals, unify styling and layout of modal buttons.
 * Update - Use Site Language when rendering Stripe elements.
 * Update - Use blog ID for authenticating most of the requests.
-* Fix: Misaligned columns on Deposits page.
+* Fix - Misaligned columns on Deposits page.
 * Add - Tracking for returning from OAuth connection.
 * Fix - Transactions and deposits counts on the table summary are rendered as "undefined".
 * Update - Deposit overview details.